 - 1. Using MLA Style, include your name(s), your school, the date, and the title of the paper at the top of page 1. - 2.
 To include photographs, other images, and/or audio materials, add an appendix after the Works Cited page.
 Images may be pasted directly into the document.
 Audio files should be linked, e.g., via a Google Drive link. - 3.
-Convert the completed research paper, including the Works Cited and any appendix, to a single PDF file and upload it according to the instructions provided.
+Submit the entry according to Google Form instructions, which will include BOTH the link to the Google Doc of the completed research paper, including the Works Cited and any appendix according to the instructions provided AND a PDF of the full document. - Link settings must be set on "Editor" under "General Access Anyone with the link"